kg4zow/remarkable.jms1.info/src/scripts/index.md

 I mention this because when I get some time, I plan to re-write these Perl scripts in Golang, so people don't have to deal with installing Perl or CPAN modules.
 Instead, they'll be able to download and use a single binary.

-Note that when/if I do this, the Perl versions of the scripts won't be going away - both versions will be available from the scripts' pages.
+Note that when/if I do this, the Perl versions of the scripts won't be going away.
+Both versions will continue to be available, possibly from the pages on this site, but definitely from Github - although the different Golang programs will be in their own repos, so I can use Github's "releases" functionality to let users download compiled executables for their own systems.

+The [`rmweb`](https://github.com/kg4zow/rmweb) program is an example of this.
+It's a command line utility which uses the tablet's web interface to list the documents on a tablet, and download them as PDF files.
+Executables are available for macOS (Intel and ARM), Linux (x86 and x86_64), and ms-windows (Intel 32- and 64-bit).